 Do I need a life insurance advisor?

-Is a life insurance agent the same as an advisor?
+What’s the difference between a life insurance agent and advisor?

 What is a fiduciary advisor?